On-Campus Interviews typically consists of employers who come to campus to conduct interviews with selected students.

-In order to maximize opportunities for you and to preserve the integrity of LionSHARE and employers who come to campus, CCE has developed a set of policies and procedures.
+In order to maximize opportunities for you, to preserve the integrity of LionSHARE, and employers who come to campus, CCE has developed a set of guidelines.
 Failure to adhere to these expectations may result in a LionSHARE warning, suspension or loss of recruiting privileges.
-Please watch this video on On-Campus Interviews and take a short quiz to learn more about the policies and how to best prepare.
+Please watch this video on On-Campus Interviews and take a short quiz to learn more about these guidelines and how to best prepare.

 Policies for Canceling or Rescheduling an On-Campus Interview

 Failure to cancel an OCI with at least two business days’ notice, failure to appear at a scheduled interview, significant lateness or renege of an OCI offer acceptance will result in the following actions:

 Second-time violation of the above: You will be immediately suspended from On-Campus Interviews for the remainder of the semester.